 Here’s how to do it on OpenPhone:

-- Enter your email or sign in with Google
+- Sign up for a free trial of OpenPhone using any your email address or sign in with Google

 - Pick your OpenPhone number.
 You can select a Toll-Free number

 - Enter your credit card to start the trial.
 You can cancel anytime and won’t be charged until after the trial

 - You’ll get the link to install the OpenPhone mobile app (iOS or Android)

 - That’s it!
 You’ll be able to call and message from your toll-free number via web and mobile

 Why OpenPhone is the best way to get a toll-free phone number

 OpenPhone is used by thousands of businesses as their business phone system.
 Through OpenPhone, you can make unlimited calls throughout the world to help support your customers, team members, and clients.
 OpenPhone is available for iOS, Android, Mac, and Windows, as well as on the web.

 OpenPhone has many required features for a business phone including: